andrew/ultimate-awesome/README.md

 - [awesome-boilerplates](https://github.com/ellerbrock/awesome-boilerplates) - :kissing_cat: Collection with Awesome Boilerplates to get started quickly.
 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
-- [awesome-vector-databases](https://github.com/ever-works/awesome-vector-databases) - A curated list of vector database solutions, libraries, and resources for AI applications -
 - [awesome-learn-azure](https://github.com/fabianmagrini/awesome-learn-azure) - A curated list of resources for learning Microsoft Azure.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.